adhik7/wokwi-simulation-projects/README.md

 * Wokwi is an online Arduino simulator.
 * To simulate my projects follow these steps
 * Goto any projects open Wokwi-project-link.txt.
-* Then open the link available in that file.
+* Then open the 1st link which is available in that file.